turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 ## Goals

-By the end of this lesson, students should be able to:
+By the end of this lesson, you will be able to:

 * Technically speak to how the JavaScript interpreter executes code
-* Describe the differences between var, let and const and when to use each
+* Describe the differences between `var`, `let` and `const` and when to use each
 * Predict how variables will behave when multiple scopes are involved

 ## Vocab